On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces: Euler Characteristic Transform with Quadric Hypersurfaces

 There is a question of whether our domain of choice is the best choice of domain.
 On one hand, $\QECT$ seems like a natural thematic generalization of the $\ECT$.
-However, this is not mathematically a generalization of the $\ECT$ because there are no choices of $A \in S^V$ such that $||A||_V = 1$.
+However, there are no choices of $A \in S^V$ such that $||A||_V = 0$, so we cannot recover the $\ECT$ from this definition of the $\QECT$.